ai-village-demos/zero-to-hero-ai/README.md

 This is a basic overview of the exercises we'll cover in this workshop and what concepts will be explored during each:

+0. Tooling
+    - Installing Python
+    - Adding dependencies
+    - Alternate/Bonus: Installing [AIChat](https://github.com/sigoden/aichat): A Rust based app to use LLMs from the terminal.
 1. Basic Prompts of LLMs
     - What is an LLM?
     - What is a prompt?